alimz758/Covid19-Prediction-Model-----UCLA-CS145-----Intro-to-Data-Mining/README.md

 ## Running the Model

 The main driver script is `run.py`.
-It takes in a single argument, the ML model type: [NN, PR]
+It takes in a single argument, the ML model type: [NN, PR, AR]

 ### ex)